dcgerard/ldfast_sims/README.md

     make
     ```

--   To run just the simulations, run
+-   To run just the simulations evaluating common variants, run

     ``` bash
     make sims
+    ```

+-   To run just the simulations evaluating rare variants and effects of
+    shrinkage, run

+    ``` bash
+    make maf
+    ```

+-   To run just the simulations evaluating the effects of the prior
+    genotyping distribution, run

+    ``` bash
+    make prior
     ```

 -   To run just the real data analyses using the data from